On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Large time behavior

 It follows from the continuity (or monotony) of $X_t$ that,

 Therefore, by the assumption $\E ( \|x(0)\|_p) < \infty$, we have

 The aggregation or group forming follows.

 $\bullet$ (Conditional flocking algebraically fast).
 Now, according to \eqref{est-39}, we know the process $\{X_t\}$ is uniformly bounded by a constant $J$ and the random variable $2\|x(0)\|_p$ on event $A$.
-Therefore, we apply \eqref{E-4}, \eqref{E-5} and \eqref{est-39}, and follow similar analysis as in \eqref{est-38} to obtain for each $K>0$ that,
+Therefore, we apply \eqref{E-4}, \eqref{E-5} and \eqref{est-39}, and follow similar analysis as \eqref{est-38} to obtain for each $K>0$ that,

 where in the second and last inequalities we used the fact from the assumption that $\psi(r)\ge\psi_*(r)>0$ for all $r\ge0$ and $\psi_*(r)$ is non-increasing in $r$, and in the third inequality we used the independence of $v(0)$ and $W$.
-Then, as the random variable $\|x(0)\|_p$ is independent of the Brownian motion $W$, we apply H\"older's inequality and Chebyshev's inequality to obtain that
+Then we apply H\"older's inequality and Chebyshev's inequality to obtain that

 Now, we let the auxiliary parameter $K$ to be time-dependent as $K=K(t)=t^{\frac{\gamma q}{q-1}}$, and combine \eqref{E-10} and \eqref{E-11} together to obtain that